Are you sure you want to clear your comparison?

 Public disclosure of vulnerabilities approved/processed by us is not permitted under any circumstances.

-As Arçelik, we will take appropriate steps to mitigate the risk and remediate the reported vulnerabilities by taking into account any vulnerabilities we receive and complying with the guideline.
+As Arçelik, we will take appropriate steps to mitigate the risk and remediate the reported vulnerabilities by taking into account any vulnerabilities we receive and comply with the guideline.

-Arçelik commits to cooperating with security researcher(s) as transparently and quickly as possible.
+Arçelik makes a commitment to cooperate with security researcher(s) as transparently and quickly as possible.

-If the researcher conducts vulnerability disclosure activities in accordance with our guidelines and applicable law, Arçelik will not initiate any law enforcement related to such activities.
+If researcher conduct vulnerability disclosure activities in accordance with our guideline and applicable law, Arçelik will not initiate any law enforcement related to such activities.

 5. QUESTIONS